Promhills Cabins

 What is the weather forecast?

-For detailed forecast, have a look here: WindGuru
+For detailed forecast, have a look here: WindGuru.
+Tide times can be viewed here: Tide Forecast

 Is there air conditioning?

-Yes, the Studio Cabin and the One Bedroom Cabins all have reverse cycle air conditioning.
-They also have opening windows, positioned to receive the cool sea breeze and electric blankets for those cooler nights.
+Yes, all accommodation has reverse cycle air conditioning.
+They also all have opening windows, positioned to receive the cool sea breeze and electric blankets for those cooler nights.

 Is Yanakie safe?